pgupta56/docs/docs/k8s/index.md

 - Logical isolation of underlying OS Resources like CPU , RAM ,Network
 - Provides Process Isolation , Network Interface , IPC , Filesystem Mounts (Data volumets) and Isolation on Kernel

-- We should be aware that , It
+- We should be aware that , Container
   -  Provides service isolation between containers (inherently processes and software packages)
   -  Provides consistent Runtime with Low Overhead
   -  Container have limited resource